sigmaSd/AlbumCam/README.md

 ## main feature
 - 📸 take photos and save them directly to different albums with a single tap
 - 🔄 quickly switch between albums via the bottom horizontal menu
+- ➕ manage albums easily:
-- ➕ create new album locations on the fly
+  - tap + to create new album
+  - long press + to select from existing albums
-- 🗑️ long press to remove unwanted albums
+- 🗑️ long press album name to remove unwanted albums (files are not deleted)
+- 📱 camera controls:
+  - switch between front/back cameras
+  - toggle flash/torch
+  - zoom controls
+- 💾 persistent storage of albums and settings

 ## Download
 Binaries are built with [eas](https://expo.dev/eas)